WenjianBI/GRAB.github.io/docs/simulation_genotype.md

 ```

 ## Make PLINK PED/MAP files using the genotype matrix

+Note: this function is not computationally efficient and will be updated later.

 ```
 extDir = system.file("extdata", package = "GRAB")
 extPrefix = paste0(extDir, "/simuPLINK")